Psychocandy: Reception and legacy

 Subsequently, the album has frequently appeared in "best ever" album lists, such as Q magazine's "100 Greatest British Albums Ever", where it placed at number 88 in 2000.
 In 2006, Q magazine placed the album at number 23 in its "40 Best Albums of the '80s" list.
 In 2003, the album was ranked number 268 on Rolling Stone magazine's "The 500 Greatest Albums of All Time" list, and 269 in a 2012 revised list.
 The magazine also ranked the album number 45 on its list of the 100 Best Debut Albums of All Time.
 AllMusic described the album as one that "created a movement without meaning to."

 In 2002 Pitchfork listed Psychocandy as the 23rd best album of the 1980s.
 In their 2018 update of the list, the album was listed at number 40.
 Slant Magazine listed the album at number 38 in its "Best Albums of the 1980s" list, saying, "Shaping fuzz into a potent, tactile instrument, The Jesus and Mary Chain helped establish the style of distortion-laden fogginess that would eventually become the foundation for shoegaze."
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

-PopMatters included Psychocandy in their list of the "12 Essential 1980s Alternative Rock Albums" saying, "it may still be the only noise pop LP anyone ever really needs to own".
+In 2016, Paste Magazine named the album the 21st-best post-punk album of all time.
+Staff writer Dan Weiss said: "Predating Sleigh Bells or Times New Viking or the catchall-turned-festival-name "noise pop" was this journey to the logical extreme. [...]
+It's as difficult to memorize as it is to resisting singing along with when it's on, as if every listen is your first."
+In 2018, PopMatters included Psychocandy in their list of the "12 Essential 1980s Alternative Rock Albums" saying, "it may still be the only noise pop LP anyone ever really needs to own".
+In 2025, Radio X included the album in its list of "The 25 best indie debut albums of the 1980s".